 \textbf{Data sampling}.
 It investigates how to adjust the frequency and order of data sampled from the whole collected data source \cite{sun2021autosampling}, which aims to promote model convergence, achieve better model performance \cite{zhang2021one}, or balance the dataset so that a fair model can be trained \cite{li2019repair, chawla2002smote}.
-The data optimization procedure contains two core stages, namely the re-weighting stage and the selection stage.
-At the beginning, the training data $D^{tr}=D^{cl} \in P$, where $P$ refers to the training distribution.
+The dataset refinement procedure contains two core stages, namely the re-weighting stage and the selection stage.
+Initially, the training data $D^{tr}=D^{cl} \in P$, where $P$ refers to the training distribution.
 Then the training distribution $P$ is re-weighted to $W*P$, where the weights $W$ are decided by the score calculated by $M_{\gamma}$.
 After that, the selector decides the sequence of data subsets throughout the training process based on the re-weighted distribution.
 At each iteration, the most suitable data are selected to form a batch $b$ for training.

 \textbf{Data subset selection (subset selection)}.
-It selects the most representative samples from the labeled dataset for training, aiming at minimizing training time and computational resources and increasing efficiency while maintaining performance \cite{killamsetty2021retrieve, han2019slimml}, or accelerating hyper-parameter tuning \cite{killamsetty2022automata}.
-It benefits not only data-efficient learning, but also other downstream tasks such as active learning, continuous learning, and neural structure search.
+It selects the most representative samples from the labeled dataset for training, aiming at minimizing training time and computational resources and increasing efficiency while maintaining performance \cite{killamsetty2021retrieve, han2019slimml} or accelerating hyper-parameter tuning \cite{killamsetty2022automata}.
+It benefits not only data-efficient learning but also other downstream tasks such as active learning, continuous learning, and neural structure search.
 There are two ways to select data.
 In the first one, the selector $S_{\delta}$ is designed to directly select representative samples that constitute the final training dataset $D^{tr}$.
 In the second one, the selector $S_{\delta}$ is used as a filter to filter out the biased or noisy subset $S^f$, and the remaining data is used as the final training dataset $D^{tr}$, where $D^{tr} = D^{cl} \setminus S^f$ with the constraint $|D^{tr}| < |D^{cl}|$.
-After being trained on the selected data $D^{tr}$, the model $f(\tilde{\theta})$ aims to achieve a performance close to or better than that of the model $f(\hat{\theta})$ trained on the full unoptimized dataset $D^{cl}$.
+After being trained on the selected data $D^{tr}$, the model $f(\tilde{\theta})$ aims to achieve a performance close to or better than that of the model $f(\hat{\theta})$ trained on the original full dataset $D^{cl}$.